RJCroes/Academic-Projects/Tree-Of-Thought-Croes-Rodolfo/README.md

 # Tree of Thought Experiments

 This repository contains implementations of the Tree of Thought (ToT) approach for problem-solving using large language models.
 The experiments are conducted on two datasets: GSM8K (math word problems) and StoryCloze (story completion tasks).
+Also included are the results from the experiments that align with the report created for the dissertation project at University of Stirling.

 ## Files